letoram/durden/menu.md

 layout: default
 ---

-'The Menu' is a key feature in Arcan, where all the internal features are exposed and controlled.
+'The Menu' is a key feature in Durden, where all the internal features are exposed and controlled.
 Underneath the surface, the menu covers two directory trees (one 'global' and one 'target') where each entry describes either a subdirectory, an action or a key/value input.
 The global tree convers system